 When setting up a new business in Ireland with paid employees, employers are required to be aware of the relevant employment law applicable.

 Information for employer’s starting a new business is available here on the Work Place Relations website.

 Information on Posted Workers

 A "posted worker" is an employee who is sent by his/ her employer to carry out a service in another EU Member State on a temporary basis.
-Council Directive 96/71/EC defines a posted worker as a ‘person who, for a limited period of time, carries out his or her work in the territory of an EU Member State other than the State in which he or she normally works’.
+Council Directive 96/71/EC defines a posted worker as a ‘person who, for a limited period of time, carries out their work in the territory of an EU Member State other than the State in which they normally work’.
 The definition of a posted worker does not apply to individuals who decide of their own accord to seek employment in another Member State, seagoing personnel in the merchant navy or the self-employed.